caltechlibrary/newt/README.md

 ### Handling secrets, scaling and limitations

 Newt's YAML file does not explicitly contain any secrets.
 This was intentional.
 You may need to pass sensitive data to your JSON data source for access (e.g. credentials like a username and password).
 This should be provided via the environment and the YAML file needs to include these environment variable names in the "env" attribute.
 The environment variables can be used to construct the URLs to contact the JSON or S3 data sources.
 There is still a risk in that theoretically that data source could echo return sensitive information.
 Newt can't prevent that.
 Newt is naive in its knowledge of the data source content it receives or hands off to Pandoc.
 You're responsible for securing sensitive information at the database or s3 data source level.
-Follow the recommendations in the Postgres community around securing Postgres similarly for your S3 object store.
+Follow the recommendations in the Postgres community around securing Postgres.

-While Newt was conceived to be used on as a small scale web application platform for Libraries, Archives and Museums it is capable of scaling big as long as your JSON or S3 data source can scale big.
-Using the Newt stack elements can all be run easily behind load balancers and in parallel across machines.
-Newt does not require no synchronized or shared of data between instances.
+While Newt was conceived to be used on as a small scale web application platform for libraries, archives and museums it is capable of scaling big as long as your data source(s) can scale big.
+Using the initial "Newt stack" elements can all be run easily behind load balancers and in parallel across machines.
+Newt is transactional.
+It does not require synchronized or shared of data between instances.
 Similarly PostgREST and Pandoc services are transactional and do not require shared state to function in parallel.
 Postgres itself can be configured in a HA cluster to support high availability and high demand.
+It should be possible to scale a Newt based application as large as those systems can be scaled.

-Presently Newt only supports file uploads if an S3 object store is available to it.
-Newt itself only functions as a proxy streaming requests to or from the S3 object store.
+Presently Newt does not supports file uploads.
+The plan is to integrated support for an S3 object store.
+That support is still very much in the planning stages.

 Newt runs exclusively as a localhost service.
 In a production setting you'd run Newt behind a traditional web server like Apache 2 or NginX.
 The front end web service can provide access control via basic auth or single sign-on (e.g. Shibboleth).
 Newt plays nicely in a container environment, running as a system service or invoked from the command line.

 ## Motivation

-My belief is that many web services used by Archives, Libraries and Museums can benefit from a simplified and consistent back end.
+My belief is that many web services used by archives, libraries and museums can benefit from a simplified and consistent back end.
 If the back end is "easy" then the limited developer resources can be focused on the front end which is what us humans experience day to day.

 I've written many web applications over the years.
-Newt is focused on providing very specific glue leveraging existing microservices already used by Libraries, Archives and Museums.
+Newt is focused on providing very specific glue leveraging existing microservices already used by libraries, archives and museums.
 For many of these apps the core of an application is a JSON service (e.g. Invenio-RDM, ArchivesSpace).
 Newt can be used to extend these if needed.
 Let's take advantage of that.
-When we do need a custom applications let also take advantage of a similar microservices approach.
-Build your core application with PostgREST+Postgres, hand of rendering to Pandoc running as a service.
-Newt can route your data between the two giving you similar benefits as these more complicated systems but manageable by a single person or small team.
+When we do need a custom application let also take advantage of a similar microservices approach.
+Build your core application in SQL with PostgREST+Postgres, hand of rendering to Pandoc running as a service.
+Newt can route your data between them two giving you similar benefits to complicated systems like Invenio but simple enough to be implemented by a single person.

 ## Newt stack, front to back